An extract from GRR The European, Middle Eastern and African Restructuring Review 2018

 - voluntariness, insofar as only the debtor can request the appointment of a mediator who will not be able to interfere with its management.

 Mandat ad hoc's effectiveness relies on flexibility.
 The President of the Court may appoint a mandataire ad hoc upon the request of a debtor that, though not insolvent, encounters difficulties.
 Both the mandataire ad hoc's mission and duration are freely determined by the President of the Court having regard to the debtor's application.

-However, the agreement's approval enables the granting of legal privilege in case of subsequent insolvency proceedings to creditors that provided new money at the time of the conciliation proceedings ('new money privilege') and the prevention of the clawback period starting prior to this judgment.
+However, the agreement's approval enables: (i) to grant a legal privilege in case of subsequent insolvency proceedings to creditors that provided new money at the time of the conciliation proceedings (‘new money privilege'); and (ii) to prevent the clawback period from starting prior to this judgment.

 Combination of amicable proceedings

 Since mandat ad hoc is not subject to any time constraint, it is usually advisable to conduct negotiations within this framework.
 Then, when an agreement is about to be reached, the debtor shall request for the opening of conciliation proceedings in order for the arrangement to be either acknowledged or approved by the court.

 French insolvency law offers a range of court-controlled proceedings, each of them being designed to handle a specific degree or nature of difficulty.
 The emergence of 'pre-pack' proceedings strengthens the whole legal arsenal, creating a bridge between court-assisted and court-controlled proceedings.

 Safeguard proceedings are commenced at the request of a debtor that can prove that, although it is not insolvent, it has difficulties that it is unable to overcome on its own.